 People who attend church are attending less often.

 If it was a problem before the pandemic, it’s an even greater problem now.

-This is true of rapidly growing churches, mega churches, mid-sized churches, Bible churches, and churches like Connexus (where 60% of our growth is from previously unchurched people.)
+This is true of rapidly growing churches, mega-churches, mid-sized churches, Bible churches, and church plants.

 You can get mad at people…but that’s not really that helpful.
 If all people get is judgment or ‘should have done better’ when they show up at your church, why would they keep coming?
 You don’t line up to be judged either.

 There are fewer and fewer of us every year who:

 - Feel guilty when we miss a Sunday (I do…but I’m a dinosaur…I know it)